Kempshott: Transport

 The main road through the estate is Kempshott Lane with Homesteads Road, Coniston Road and Heather Way forming access routes and Kestrel Road, Heron Way and Gracemere Crescent forming crescents with residential cul-de-sacs.

 A cycle/footpath was constructed in about 2005 to connect the A30 with Pack Lane.
-It starts in the south from the Traffic Lights on the A30, opposite the entrance to the Beggarwood estate, and runs down hill along the developed western edge of Kempshott, skirting and connected to Gabriel Park, Gracemere Crescent, Heron Way and Kestrel Road, before reaching Pack Lane, approximately 100 yards from the traffic light junction referred to as 'Five Ways'.
+It starts in the south from the Traffic Lights on the A30, opposite the Holly Blue pub, enters Old Down Wildlife Park and runs down hill along the developed western edge of Kempshott, skirting and connected to Gabriel Park, Gracemere Crescent, Heron Way and Kestrel Road, before reaching Pack Lane, approximately 100 yards from the traffic light junction referred to as 'Five Ways'.
 This is known locally to some, particularly runners, as The Yellow Brick Road.

+A service area planned in 1968, to be known as Kempshott, on the M3 motorway.

 Culture and community

-Buckingham Parade has a number of shops, including a convenience store Tesco Express, a hairdresser, St Michael's Hospice Charity shop, a chip shop and a pub.

 Kempshott has its own village hall which hosts a variety of activities and meetings.
 In addition there is the Kempshott Conservation Group which was formed in 2006 and is actively encouraging the biodiversity of the green areas found in Kempshott.

 Kempshott has its own community magazine established in 2003 and is distributed every month free of charge to over 4000 homes throughout the area.

+Old Down Wildlife Park

+Old Down is at the southern end of Kempshott, on the western side of the A30.
+It is 12 hectare (24 acres) of pristine chalk grassland, rich in wildflowers, insects and birds.
+Old Down is a priority site for the Small Blue Butterfly as identified by Butterfly Conservation with the highest numbers recorded over other sites Hampshire.
+There are many other species of butterfly on the site.

+Many years of hard work have transformed the land which was under agricultural production in the 1990s.
+The park is managed by a local group of conservation volunteers working in partnership with Basingstoke and Deane Borough Council.
+This park is of the quality of a Local Nature Reserve and is awaiting that status.